arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/tutorials/smart-garden-project/smart-garden-project.md

 - Click on the switch widget.
 The pump will now run for `x` amount of seconds, and then it will turn off.
 - You can also activate the pump through the MKR IoT Carrier.
 This is done via the touch buttons.

-**Moisture:** monitor the moisture of your plant: if it is low, turn on the pump, and watch the moisture levels rise!
+**Moisture:** monitor the moisture of your plant: if it is low, turn on the pump, and watch the moisture levels rise.
+The moisture of your plant can be viewed in the cloud dashboard, on the carrier's display or through the LED indiciator (red is bad, green is good).

+**Display, buttons:** you can also view the moisture level locally, and activate the pump through the capacitive buttons.

 **Temperature:** check temperature levels.
 Note that this may be inaccurate if placed directly in a sunny window!